Research

 Representative lab publications on this topic include:

-Leveraging evolutionary history for disease mapping
+Leveraging evolutionary history for identifying disease and adaptive variants

 Characterizing population structure not only sheds light on population history, but also admixmappingcan be a very useful tool for uncovering disease genes.
 As disease prevalence often vary by ancestry, in populations of mixed ancestry such as African Americans and Latinos, we find that at the disease locus, cases have enhanced ancestry from the ancestral group with the higher disease risk.
 This approach called Admixture Mapping has been a powerful tool for identifying disease associations in recently admixed groups.
 We are interested in extending this approach to more complex admixed populations like South Asians, where the admixture is older and involves populations that no longer exist in unmixed form.
 In previous work, we showed that most Indian groups descend from a mixture of two genetically divergent populations: Ancestral North Indians (ANI) related to Central Asians, Middle Easterners, Caucasians, and Europeans; and Ancestral South Indians (ASI) not closely related to groups outside the subcontinent.
 This mixture occurred 1,900-4,200 years ago and was followed by a demographic shift towards endogamy, leading to extreme founder events in India.
 Both the history of founder events and admixture in India provide a unique opportunity for disease mapping as they predict the presence of rare, population specific disease variants that are not seen outside the subcontinent.